(Updated: November 2021)

 - A T-Mobile TestDrive hotspot and plan.
 Hey, both were free.
 And you never know!

 We also carry a completely separate family phone plan on Verizon – just like any regular phone user might.
 We made the jump from a capped data plan with 16GB per month (which supported 4 family member phone lines) to Verizon’s 2020 edition of Unlimited plans.
 We currently have both of our personal phones on the Play More Unlimited plans, which offers us each 15GB of available mobile hotspot.
-We use our phones mobile hotspots semi-frequently; Jeep trips when one of us has to check something in for work, or blog writing from a park.
+We use our phones mobile hotspots semi-frequently; Jeep trips when one of us has to check something in for work, or working poolside at a park when our nephew visits.

 For those ‘in the know’ re: mobile internet tech, ours isn’t exactly cutting edge or the ‘latest and greatest’.
 But, we have found it works for us.
 And we find that we can upgrade pieces and parts of the set-up as needed, which we have done consistently.